tendermint/liquidity/x/liquidity/spec/03_state_transitions.md

 ## Pseudo Algorithm for LiquidityPoolBatch Execution

-You can see a Python simulation script on the B-Harvest [GitHub repo](https://github.com/b-harvest/Liquidity-Module-For-the-Hub/blob/master/pseudo-batch-execution-logic/batch.py).
+If you are curious, you can see a Python simulation script on the B-Harvest [GitHub repo](https://github.com/b-harvest/Liquidity-Module-For-the-Hub/blob/master/pseudo-batch-execution-logic/batch.py).

 ## Swap Price Calculation